raws/dotfiles/README.md

 ### Setting Up

-To get set up, run `bin/install-dotfiles`.
+To get set up, [install Homebrew](https://brew.sh) and then run `bin/install-dotfiles`.
 It's idempotent and won't clobber anything that already exists, so it's safe to run multiple times.

 ```
 $ bin/install-dotfiles